 Pain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may help manage pain.

-Surgery may be needed if the bone has severly slipped or you do not respond to treatment.
-Surgery will fuse two of the vertebra together.
+Surgery may be needed if the bone has severely slipped or you do not respond to treatment.
+Surgery will fuse 2 of the vertebra together.
 The procedure is called spinal fusion.

 North American Spine Society